PazAT/Support-Deck-Builder/README.txt

 		This file contains the name of each affiliation in the current game.
 Only one affiliation per line.

 	characterNames.txt
-		In here are the full names of the Character Cards.
+		In here are the names of the Character Cards.
 One character per line.

 	*** numericalTypes.txt ***
 		Inside here, you'll find many lines, each of 5 sets of numbers.
 These numbers are tab spaced and each relates to a line in the file